-TransAfrica is run by a team of Europeans and Africans, the team mixes professionality, sense of duty and a warm hospitality.
+TransAfrica is run by an European and African team to grant sense of organization and warm hospitality.

 Alberto Nicheli, italian, is the founder of TransAfrica.
 He has done his first Trans-Sahara expedition in 1972 and he has been living in Togo since 1985.
 Passionate about adventure, he runs the TransAfrica’s Great Expedition.
 He is the nomadic spirit of the company and every year he goes on a journey to discover new itineraries.
 He is an expert of African art and knows local traditions, he has organized most of the ground operations of Carol Beckwith and Angela Fisher while working on the book African Ceremonies and the related articles published by National Geographic; a documentary on the salt caravan made by Discovery Channel; archaeological and ethnographic expeditions about Tuareg and cave paintings and he has led the expeditions Taoudenni-Oualata and Taoudenni-Chinguetti between Mali and Mauritania.

 Roberto Cerea, Italian, married to a Togolese woman and father of two children, expert in ethnology and author of a few publication about African traditions, he led the research and the logistic of numerous National Geographic Television documentaries, Public National Radio and RAI.

 Alberto and Roberto are supported by a team of collaborators who enrich TransAfrica with experience and knowledge, making TransAfrica the best in the field.

 Summer Hours GMT +2

 M: +228 22 21 68 23